METEO 3 Lesson 11 Images

 Text description of the world's major monsoon region image.

 The image is a world map highlighting regions affected by monsoons.
-It uses green and light green shades to depict land, while the monsoon-affected areas are overlaid in a translucent gray-green color.
-The map spans from Africa on the left, through the Middle East and South Asia, to Southeast Asia on the right.
-A dashed yellow line runs horizontally across the center, representing the Equator.
-The background is a grid pattern with purple-blue coloration, creating a coordinate-like appearance.
-The label "Monsoon Areas" is centrally placed over Africa and the Indian Ocean.
+Land areas are shown in green, while monsoon‑affected regions are overlaid with a translucent white shading.
+The map spans from Africa on the left, across the Middle East and South Asia, to Southeast Asia on the right.
+A dashed yellow line runs horizontally across the center of the map, representing the Equator.

 map long-term average temperatures